SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex8-dboverview/README.md

     By default, when you first access the Database Overview page you see a quick synopsis of the database status, as well as the utilization of Memory, CPU, Storage and Network.

-    As you scroll down, you see high-level performance metrics in the form of the number of threads, sessions and long-running statements.
+    As you scroll down, you see high-level performance metrics in the form of the number of threads, sessions, and long-running statements.
 You also see general information about your SAP HANA Cloud database.

     Down further, you see security settings, such as User & Authorization Management.
 There are also a number of hyperlinks to launch additional administration applications.